 KingArt Games recently released a new trailer for the diesel-powered strategy Iron Harvest, followed by a blog post on their official site.
 The game will be released worldwide on 1 September 2019 and will not be an EGS exclusive title.

-KingArt Games announced that their promising and upcoming strategy, Iron Harvest, would be published by Deep Silver back in April 2019 which immediately raised concerns over the latter's tendencies to advertise games on Steam and then switch to Epic exclusivity in the last moment.
+KingArt Games that their promising and upcoming strategy, Iron Harvest, would be published by Deep Silver back in April 2019 which immediately raised concerns over the latter's tendencies to advertise games on Steam and then switch to Epic exclusivity in the last moment.

 Even then, KingArt Games assured their backers they wouldn't be treated the way Phoenix Point backers were - they would get their Steam or GOG keys on release, as opposed to Snapshot's decision to make backers wait one year before receiving keys on their prefered platforms.

 As of 19 August 2019, it is official.
 Iron Harvest will come out on GOG and Steam.
 The developers didn't explicitly say Iron Harvest wouldn't come out on EGS at all but they only stated the game would be available on "other stores".
-If it doesn't appear on Epic's platform, chances are high it's because it's usually exclusive or nothing for Epic Games Store.
+If it doesn't appear on Epic's platform, chances are high it's because it's usually for Epic Games Store.

 Like we mentioned before, Iron Harvest will release on 1 September 2020 and now it seems like the game will be slightly rebranded into Iron Harvest 1920+.
 The developers were probably feeling whimsical when they came up with the new name and release date as 1.9.20 looks like both the release date and the year in the title.